 (not yet rated)

-14 city, 19 highway, 16 combined
+15 city, 20 highway, 17 combined

 (no current inventory)

-The 2022 BMW X3 is not yet rated.
+The 2023 BMW X3 is not yet rated.
 Help future customers learn about a car you've owned and write a review.

 RepairPal gave the BMW X3 an overall reliability rating of 3.5 out of 5 stars, which RepairPal describes as Above Average.
-This rating ranks BMW X3 14th out of 15 among Luxury Compact SUVs.
+This rating ranks BMW X3 14th out of 16 among Luxury Compact SUVs.

-According to RepairPal, BMW X3 owners bring their vehicles into a repair shop for unscheduled repairs an average of 1.9 times per year, compared to an average of 1.0 times for Luxury Compact SUVs and 1.4 times for all the vehicle models RepairPal considered in its dataset.
+According to RepairPal, BMW X3 owners bring their vehicles into a repair shop for unscheduled repairs an average of 1.8 times per year, compared to an average of 1.2 times for Luxury Compact SUVs and 1.4 times for all the vehicles RepairPal considered in its dataset.